bbauska/JS-intermediate/README.md

 When we satisfy these conditions, we can say our code is functional.

-Functional Programming in JavaScript
+<h4>Functional Programming in JavaScript</h4>

 JavaScript already has some functions that enable functional programming.

 ```
 Example: String.prototype.slice, Array.protoype.filter, Array.prototype.join.
 ```

 On the other hand, Array.prototype.forEach, Array.prototype.push are impure functions.
 One can argue that Array.prototype.forEach is not an impure function by design but think about it—it’s not possible to do anything with it except mutating non-local